Emailing Your Instructor

 Does typing "Dear Professor...." in your email make you freeze?
 Looking to communicate your needs and concerns to your professor in a way that lets you be heard?
 Have a question you need to send to your prof?

-Whether it is for an urgent matter (ex. family emergency), a request to discuss low performance feedback before your next test, or if you’re struggling with a current project; you're going to need to send an email.
+Whether it is for an urgent matter (e.g. family emergency), a request to discuss low-performance feedback before your next test, or if you’re struggling with a current project; you will need to send an email.
 If you don’t reach out, your instructor will not know you need to chat.

 Lets walk you through how to send that first email to get the communication channels open between you and your instructor.
 Sending a professional email includes 9 sections to complete:

 - Identifying self

 - Closing line